 One of the Tripolitan cruisers having fallen in with and engaged the small schooner Enterprise, commanded by Lieutenant Sterret, which had gone as a tender to our larger vessels, was captured, after a heavy slaughter of her men, without the loss of a single one on our part.

 The bravery exhibited by our citizens on that element will, I trust, be a testimony to the world."

 To prevent this ship from being used by Muslim pirates, Lieut.
-Stephen Decatur, in what was described as the "most bold and daring act of the age," sailed his ship, Intrepid, on FEBRUARY 16, 1804, into the Muslim pirate harbor and set the captured USS Philadelphia ablaze.
+Stephen Decatur, in what was described as the "most bold and daring act of the age," sailed his ship, Intrepid, on FEBRUARY 16, 1804, into the Muslim pirate harbor.

 Jefferson sent the Navy and Marines to capture Tripoli, led by Commodores Edward Preble, John Rogers and Captain William Eaton.